Alvant/20-newsgroups-secrets/_posts/2020-5-29-What-Is-Inside-the-20-Newsgroups-Dataset.md

 ---
 layout: post
-title: What Is Inside the 20 Newsgroups Dataset?
-Human Readable Text?
-Yes, but Not Only (Also a Roman Gazebo)
+title: What Is Inside the 20 Newsgroups Dataset?<br />Human Readable Text?<br />Yes, but Not Only (Also a Roman Gazebo)
 ---

 What do we expect to find in an NLP dataset?
 Probably not a picture like this one!